yanivcohen1/Time-Management-App-Fullstack-Nextjs-MongoDB/README.md

 - Role-aware dashboard layouts (admin, inter, main, todo) backed by protected App Router routes and filtered navigation.
 - Admin console breadcrumb with PrimeReact icons that jumps between `/admin/1` and `/admin/3/user/2?id=1&name=yar`, showing the active admin/user IDs and query params inside shared layout panels, plus an Inter workspace deep-link at `/admin/inter/3?id=1&name=yar` that opens its own guarded page with the legacy Inter content and surfaces `inter_id`, `id`, and `name` parameters.
 - Todo management with filtering, dialog-driven CRUD, and status summaries powered by React Query.
+- Track task duration in minutes/hours with support for viewing and editing on both list and board views.
 - Agile Scrum board with drag-and-drop support for managing todo statuses (Backlog, Pending, In Progress, Completed).
-- Inplace editing for tasks on the Agile board (Title, Description, Due Date) with delete functionality.
+- Inplace editing for tasks on the Agile board (Title, Description, Due Date, Duration) with delete functionality.
 - Quick profile inspector on the Todo page that pings the API and surfaces the current name + role via snackbar.
 - Built-in rate limiting, password hashing, and JWT session utilities for secure APIs.
 - Responsive Material UI theme with dark/light toggle and reusable layout components.